copernicus-mogley/zkav.club/publishing-infrastructure/zcash/moderation.md

 ### Federation policy (MVP)

+Federation follows a curated allow/block model aligned with moderation capacity and scope.

 * Federation is curated
 * Instances that routinely distribute spam, harassment, or policy-violating content may be blocked or unfollowed
 * Federation decisions are logged for internal accountability